-The ECal is a sampling calorimeter consisting of three key parts: the PØD ECal which surrounds the PØD; the Barrel ECal which surrounds the FGDs and TPCs; and the Downstream ECal which is located downstream of the FGDs and TPCs.
-The Barrel ECal and Downstream ECal together are referred to as the tracker-ECal.
-All ECals use layers of plastic scintillator bonded to lead sheets, and each alternating scintillator layer is rotated by 90° to give 3D reconstruction.
-The tracker-ECal is designed to complement the FGDs and TPCs by giving detailed reconstruction of electromagnetic showers and a secondary PID, with an energy resolution of 10% at 1 GeV.
+The ECAL is a sampling calorimeter consisting of three key parts: the PØD ECAL that surrounds the PØD; the barrel ECAL that surrounds the FGDs and TPCs; and the downstream ECAL that is located downstream of the FGDs and TPCs.
+The barrel ECAL and downstream ECAL together are referred to as the tracker ECAL.
+All ECALs use layers of plastic scintillator bonded to lead sheets, and each alternating scintillator layer is rotated by 90° to give 3D reconstruction.
+The tracker ECAL is designed to complement the FGDs and TPCs by giving detailed reconstruction of electromagnetic showers and a secondary PID, with an energy resolution of 10% at 1 GeV.